 Long before the discovery of St. James’ relics, there was Cruachan Aille in Ireland.
 The sacred grounds had been there since 3,000 BC and attracted pilgrims from all over Europe.
-Pagans frequented the area and so did early Christians when it was popularized by St. Patrick.
-When Camino de Santiago became famous, the ancient pilgrimage was sadly forgotten in favor of Spain’s.
-Memories of these medieval footpaths aren’t completely lost, however, and revivalists are attempting to reclaim the pilgrim routes of Ireland.
+Pagans frequented the area, and so did early Christians when St. Patrick popularized it.

 The route takes you through an expansive yet hidden Gleann Cholm Cille, an area known for its pillar stones.
 The pillars are spread across 14 stations along the 3.4 mile route but are also accessible from an alternative 4.5 mile route.
 The best time to walk Turas Cholmcille is on St. Colm Cille’s Day on June 9, when all stations are open to the public.
 It takes only 3 hours to complete the pilgrimage and is traditionally done barefooted.

 It’s one of the most ancient pilgrim routes in Ireland, dating back to the 5th century.
 Situated on Station Island, it allows pilgrims to walk the shores of Lough Derg towards a cave and local pilgrimage site – St. Patrick’s Purgatory.
 Legend has it that Christ revealed the cave to St. Patrick as an entryway to the purgatory.
 The Lough Derg route runs for 7 miles along the lake’s edge and is open all year round.